veronicatozzo/PRS_contextualization/README.md

 Code for the context-based analysis of PRS in breast cancer and coronary heart disease.
-For information or bug reporting contact vtozzo@mednet.ucla.edu.
+For information or bug reporting contact sandra.lapinska@pennmedicine.upenn.edu.

 Dependencies:
 - python >3.7